 - School suspension rates are markedly higher for children living in out-of-home care.
 One per cent of Queensland state school students (5,692 students in 2021) live in out-of-home care.
-Between 2017 and 2021, rates of student disciplinary absences increased from: - 7.0% to 7.3% among children who were not in care - 23.4% to 24.9% among children living in out-of-home care. - Academic performance is markedly lower for children living in out-of-home care.
+Between 2017 and 2021, rates of student disciplinary absences increased from: - 7.0% to 7.3% among children who were not in care - 23.4% to 24.9% among children living in out-of-home care.
+112 - Academic performance is markedly lower for children living in out-of-home care.
 In 2021, 72.1% of Queensland state school year 5 students on child protection orders met national reading standards compared with the year 5 average of 92.6%.
-Between 2017 and 2021 the percentage of year 5 students in out-of-home care reaching national reading standards ranged between 72.1% and 78.2%. - Unaddressed, significant adversity remains a precursor to youth justice exposure.
-In 2020-21, 10 to 17-yearolds from the lowest socio-economic areas were five times more likely to be under youth justice supervision than those from the highest socio-economic areas.
-In 2021, a total of 1,642 young offenders were surveyed in the Youth Justice Census.
-Of these: - 52% were disengaged from education, training or employment - 51% had experienced or been impacted by domestic and family violence - 32% had been living in unstable and/or unsuitable accommodation - 31% had at least one parent who spent time in adult custody - 15% had a disability (assessed or suspected), including 14% who had a cognitive or intellectual disability - 18% had an active Child Protection Order - 45% had a least one mental health or behavioural disorder (diagnosed or suspected). - While most children living in out-of-home care are safe, a number experience additional harm.
+Between 2017 and 2021 the percentage of year 5 students in out-of-home care reaching national reading standards ranged between 72.1% and 78.2%.113 - Unaddressed, significant adversity remains a precursor to youth justice exposure.
+In 2020-21, 10 to 17-year-olds from the lowest socio-economic areas were five times more likely to be under youth justice supervision than those from the highest socio-economic areas.
+114 In 2021, a total of 1,642 young offenders were surveyed in the Youth Justice Census.
+Of these: - 52% were disengaged from education, training or employment - 51% had experienced or been impacted by domestic and family violence - 32% had been living in unstable and/or unsuitable accommodation - 31% had at least one parent who spent time in adult custody - $-\ 15\%\ had\ a\ disability\ (assessed\ or\ suspected), including\ 14\%\ who\ had\ a\ cognitive\ or\ intellectual\ disability$ - 18% had an active Child Protection Order - 45% had a least one mental health or behavioural disorder (diagnosed or suspected).
+115 - While most children living in out-of-home care are safe, a number experience additional harm.
 Between 2016-17 and 2020-21, the proportion of children with substantiated harm reports remained around 2%.
 In 2020-21, 227 children in out-of-home care experienced harm.
 Since November 2018, the Queensland Government has been a participating institution in the National Redress Scheme (the Scheme).
 In June 2022, the Commonwealth Government, who lead the Scheme, confirmed it had provided payments to applicants totalling more than \$748 million through the Scheme for historical institutional child sexual abuse.
-In the same period, the Queensland Government had linked 156 people, who had accepted an offer of redress through the Commonwealth, with access to counselling and psychological care services. - Frontline child safety workers express concern that the system is not meeting the needs of children.
+In the same period, the Queensland Government had linked 156 people, who had accepted an offer of redress through the Commonwealth, with access to counselling and psychological care services.
+The same period is the commonwealth of the same period in the same period is the commonwealth of the same period is the same period in the same period is the same period is the same period in the same period in the same period is the same period in the same period is the same period in the same period in the same period is the same period in the sam - Frontline child safety workers express concern that the system is not meeting the needs of children.
 Across all QFCC surveys of frontline workers, the majority of respondents consistently disagreed that the child protection and family support system met the needs of children, young people and families.
 This trend has continued in our most recent survey in 2022, with 61% disagreeing, compared with 16% agreeing.
+118